Anemll/anemll-bench/README.md

 ```

 This will automatically download and prepare all the optimized models for your specific macOS version.
 The models are stored in `~/.cache/anemll-bench/` and are ready to use immediately.

+After running benchmarks, check out the [benchmark results](./Results.MD) to see how your device compares to other Apple Silicon chips.

 ## Features
 - Benchmark models on Apple Neural Engine and compare with CPU/GPU performance